Keerthanaa8232/EDA-for-Sales_data_Analysis/README.md

 3. Open the notebook
      jupyter notebook "Sales_Data_Analysis.ipynb"

-📚 Learning Outcome
+📚 LEARNING OUTCOMES

 The learning outcomes from Sales Data Analysis work include a solid grasp of essential data analysis processes, using Python libraries, performing data cleaning, and extracting business insights from sales data.​

-Core Learning Outcomes
+Core Learning Outcomes:
 Understanding how to import and use standard data analysis libraries such as pandas, numpy, seaborn, and matplotlib for thorough data exploration and visualization.​
 Mastering data preprocessing steps such as handling missing values, removing duplicates, and converting data types to prepare large datasets for analysis.​
 Developing functions to extract features (such as parsing dates into months) and create new attributes (like monthly sales), which are crucial in time-series business analysis.

-Practical Skills Gained
+Practical Skills Gained:
 Applying group-by and aggregation methods to summarize sales data and identify trends, such as determining the best sales month or most popular products.​
 Visualizing findings using plots and charts to present sales trends and insights in a clear, business-friendly manner.​ Troubleshooting and ignoring non-essential warnings for cleaner output, demonstrating a pragmatic approach to exploratory data analysis.​

-🧑‍💻 Author
+🧑‍💻 CONTACT
 Keerthanaa S
 📧 skeerthanaa2004@gmail.com
 🔗 LinkedIn